₹35200 + 5% GST

 The river Indus flows on our right as we reach Upshi.
 On our way, we reach the famous Thiksey Monastery.
 While we do not have the time to enter the monastery, we make a quick stop to appreciate the exteriors.
 We also pass by Shey Palace before we enter the city of Leh.

-We reach Leh by lunch time and check into our hotels.
+We reach Leh by late afternoon time and check into our hotels.
 The rest of the day can be spent exploring Leh markets and local food.
 However, we still have one last challenge ahead of us so it’s also important to get ample rest!

 Leh (3,500M) to Khardung La (5,359M) to Leh (3,500M) (Click to View GPS data)